onenoc/memo/README.md

 memo
 ====

-NOTE: this library is in beta mode

 This is a memoizer class that you can use to decorate your functions so that they get cached to a file and run faster in future runs.

 To use, from the cloned folder, run<br>
 python setup.py install<br>
+pip install xxh<br>
 pip install xxhash<br>

 Next, add the folder MEMOData and setup an environment variable.
-You can adding the following to your .bash_profile or .bashrc file<br>
+You can do this by creating a MEMOData folder in your home directory and adding the following to your .bash_profile or .bashrc file<br>
 export MEMODATA=$HOME/MEMOData<br>

 Then, in any file where you want to use it, add the following at the top:<br>